giobyte8/futils/README.md

 pip install futils
 ```

-> fu depends on python 3, in some systems you would want to use 'pip3' to install programs into python 3 environment
+> futils depends on python 3, in some systems you would want to use 'pip3' to install programs into python 3 environment